 If you read farther below, you will see that I do NOT recommend soldering onto the negative anode of the cell (the flat bottom), but…I actually believe that…with the right tools and techniques?
 Soldering a fuse-wire onto the positive cathode is very easy and quite safe, with no risk of damaging the cell from overheating it.
 After a wreck, a damaged cell can be easily un-soldered and replaced.

-Prep the surfaces, apply some solder-paste, set the fuse wire where you want it, and press down for a second with a fat-tip 100W soldering iron (thin tips cool off too fast).
+Prep the surfaces, apply some flux and then solder-paste, set the fuse wire where you want it, and press down for a second with a fat-tip 100W soldering iron (thin tips cool off too fast).
 Or, use a resistance soldering rig, which I will write about soon.
 If you have a spot-welder?
 Fuse-wire can be spot-welded onto any 18650 positive terminal (hit it in two places).

 If you want to use fuse-wire on your design, maybe consider flattening the tip of the fuse-wire to improve the contact area onto the positive 18650 electrode nipple.
 In order to get a consistent thickness on the fuse-wire tip, maybe put some steel sheet-metal on either side of the fuse-wire tip, and then when you whack it with a hammer, the wire tip-thickness will be very consistent.
 The sheet-metal that determines the thickness of the whacked-wire tip should be roughly about “half-to-one-third” the diameter of the round cross-section of solid wire.